 Alternatively, as this is a road trip in Brittany, you can hire a car in Paris if you feel like driving to Brittany – this will take about 4 hours depending on the route you take and the traffic.
 You can browse rental car options here.

-You can also take the train to Rennes from Paris, after taking the Eurostar from London, or simply bring your own car over on the Eurotunnel and drive straight to the starting point on your Brittany itinerary.
+You can also take the train to Rennes from Paris.
 You can view train schedules here.

 Within each town or city, you’ll be able to park your car for a small fee or find free parking spots, from which you can then walk around the town centre.
-It can also very much be worth seeking out a hotel or accommodation option that provides parking.
+I also recommend seeking out a hotel or accommodation option that provides parking.

 Start your trip in Brittany in the northern port of Saint-Malo before heading through the countryside via Josselin to the south coast where you’ll find the picturesque town of Auray and the historic city of Vannes, before spending the final afternoon in France’s most beautiful village.